Saurav0310/springboot_ecs/README.md

 ## Usage

-Currently this repo has a `sendEmail` var that can be invoked after importing it.
-Once the entire shared library has been imported, `sendEmail` is available at the top level.
+Currently this repo has a `deployment.groovy` `new_onboard.groovy` var that can be invoked after importing it.
+Once the entire shared library has been imported, `deployment.groovy` is available at the top level.
 E.g.

 ```